fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![Objects → Elements → Components → Pages → Flows](images/ch2/objects-elements.png)

-CAPTION: Everything we build is created from relatively simple objects.
+**CAPTION: Everything we build is created from relatively simple objects.
 By combining these objects in different ways we can create different user interface elements, which can then be combined to create components that are then organised on pages.
-Link these pages together and we have the flows that underpin everything we build.
+Link these pages together and we have the flows that underpin everything we build.**

-/* I wonder if each part should have an opening image?
-That way, in a single image, I can encapsulate what the part is about. */

 Everything we create is built from smaller parts.
 At the simplest level, a user interface is comprised of the following: